lupyuen/nuttx-star64/README.md

 RISC-V runs at 3 Privilege Levels...

-- M: Machine Level (Most powerful)
+- M: Machine Mode (Most powerful)

-- S: Supervisor Level (Less powerful)
+- S: Supervisor Mode (Less powerful)

-- U: User Level (Least powerful)
+- U: User Mode (Least powerful)

-NuttX runs at Supervisor Level, which [doesn't allow access to Machine-Level CSR Registers](https://five-embeddev.com/riscv-isa-manual/latest/machine.html).
+NuttX runs at Supervisor Mode, which [doesn't allow access to Machine-Mode CSR Registers](https://five-embeddev.com/riscv-isa-manual/latest/machine.html).
 (Including [Hart ID](https://five-embeddev.com/riscv-isa-manual/latest/machine.html#hart-id-register-mhartid))

-(The `m` in `mhartid` signifies that it's a Machine-Level Register)
+(The `m` in `mhartid` signifies that it's a Machine-Mode Register)

 ![RISC-V Privilege Levels](https://lupyuen.github.io/images/nuttx2-privilege.jpg)

-_What runs at Machine Level?_
+_What runs in Machine Mode?_

 [OpenSBI](https://www.thegoodpenguin.co.uk/blog/an-overview-of-opensbi/) (Supervisor Binary Interface) is the first thing that boots on Star64.
-It runs at Machine Level and starts the U-Boot Bootloader.
+It runs at Machine Mode and starts the U-Boot Bootloader.

 [(See the RISC-V SBI Spec)](https://github.com/riscv-non-isa/riscv-sbi-doc/blob/master/riscv-sbi.pdf)

 _What about U-Boot Bootloader?_

-U-Boot Bootloader runs at Supervisor Level.
-And starts NuttX, also at Supervisor Level.
+U-Boot Bootloader runs in Supervisor Mode.
+And starts NuttX, also in Supervisor Mode.

-So OpenSBI is the only thing that runs at Machine Level.
+So OpenSBI is the only thing that runs in Machine Mode.
 And can access the Machine-Level Registers.

 _QEMU doesn't have this problem?_